All you need to know about Applicant Tracking Systems (ATS)

 With this feature, you can easily find and source candidates applying to your job posting from different sources such as LinkedIn, Indeed, Monster, ZipRecruiter, etc

 This feature allows hiring managers and recruiters to send emails about the status of a job and request interviews from the application.
-It is efficient and quick communication centralized in one place that is easy to use.

 3. Customized Process